 - The system checks the recipient file to determine if the individual is currently eligible for Medicaid.
-If the individual is eligible, the LIS application is placed on a report in Reports On-Line that indicates the LIS application was not registered because the individual was eligible for Medicaid. - If the individual is not currently eligible, the system registers a pending LIS application. - Each regional office must complete their assigned LIS applications by first reviewing the information submitted by SSA on the LIS file and SVES to determine if the application can be approved based on available information.
-If it is possible to make a decision, the LIS application is approved or denied accordingly. - If additional information is needed to make a decision on income eligibility, issue applicable Request(s) for Information to secure the needed verification to approve or deny the LIS application.
+If the individual is eligible, the LIS application is placed on a report in Reports On-Line that indicates the LIS application was not registered because the individual was eligible for Medicaid. - If the individual is not currently eligible, the system registers a pending LIS application. - Each regional office must complete their assigned LIS applications by first reviewing the information submitted by SSA on the LIS file.
+Accept the attested information on the LIS application without further verification and approve the applicant unless: - \circ $% \left({{\left({{{\left({{{\left({{{\left({1 \right)}}} \right.} \right)}{c}}} \right)}{c}}} \right)} \right)$ the income attested on the application is over the income limit; or - $\circ\;$ the worker is aware of information that is not compatible with the attestation. - If additional information is needed to make a decision on income eligibility, issue applicable Request(s) for Information to secure the needed verification to approve or deny the LIS application.

-101.05.05 HOSPITAL PRESUMPTIVE ELIGIBILTY (HPE)
+101.05.06 HOSPITAL PRESUMPTIVE ELIGIBILTY (HPE)

 Qualified hospitals are allowed to make presumptive eligibility decisions prior to a formal determination of Medicaid eligibility by the Division of Medicaid.
 A qualified hospital is one that participates as a Medicaid provider, has executed required HPE formal agreements with DOM and agrees to make HPE decisions according to state policies provided to authorized hospital staff.
-HPE is time-limited Medicaid eligibility for certain children, pregnant women, parents or caretakers presumed to be eligible for Medicaid.
+HPE is timelimited Medicaid eligibility for certain children, pregnant women, parents or caretakers presumed to be eligible for Medicaid.